-A Citizens Survey has been developed in conjunction with APSE Performance Networks and this will be used to consult with citizens in relation to the performance of the Council and to identify improvements across Council services.
+A Citizens Survey has been developed in conjunction with Association for Public Sector Excellence (APSE) Performance Networks and this will be used to consult with Citizens in relation to the performance of the Council and to identify improvements across Council services.
 The Citizen's Survey was opened on 24th November 2021 and then closed on 7th January 2022.
 Council have received 2,268 responses in total, with an excellent completion rate of 82%.
 For a population the size of Causeway Coast and Glens, this is a statistically significant number, which means that we can have a high degree of confidence (95%) that the views expressed will be in line with those of the population as a whole.
 As part of the survey response, 870 respondents took the opportunity to provide further comments on any aspects of the Councils performance.